apache/mahout/README.md

 Welcome to Apache Mahout!
 ===========
-The Apache Mahout™ project's goal is to build an environment for quickly creating scalable performant machine learning applications using Scala + Spark (H2O in progress) to mature Hadoop's MapReduce algorithms.
+The Apache Mahout™ project's goal is to build an environment for quickly creating scalable performant machine learning applications.

-For additional information about Mahout, checkout the [Mahout Home Page](http://mahout.apache.org/)
+For additional information about Mahout, visit the [Mahout Home Page](http://mahout.apache.org/)
 ####Installing Mahout
 To compile from source:
 * `mvn -DskipTests clean install`